gifts they might actually want

 For our roundup of the best art supplies for kids, Erin Boyle of Reading My Tea Leaves told us about her favorite chunky colored pencils.
 “You can use them like a crayon, add water to use them like a watercolor, and they even work on whiteboards,” she says, adding that they are a very good way to satisfy kids (or parents) who want the color intensity of markers but don’t want to deal with lost caps.

 Sachs stresses that “this is the age when kids are doing a lot of pretend play.”
-Even though we’re talking Tribeca prices for the sandwiches here, “this picnic play set is wonderful,” Sachs says, full of pretending potential using different props.
+Even though we’re talking Tribeca prices for the sandwiches here, Sachs says this picnic play set is full of wonderful pretend potential because it offers so many different props.

 “What will a kid do with a bucketful of colored blocks?” asks Feifer.
 “Basically anything, of course.
 But these dominoes are especially appealing.
 They’re sturdy, brightly colored, and plentiful (because you will lose some to mysterious corners of the house).
 Lining them up for the big knockdown is a great parent-child activity, and 4-year-olds have just enough focus and motor control to create some basic trails themselves.
 The hardest part of it all: teaching your kid the willpower to not send the tiles toppling while you’re only a handful deep.”